-How GE Digital’s Grid Orchestration Software Suite is Helping Modernize the Electric Grid
+How GE Digital’s Grid Orchestration Software Portfolio is Helping Modernize the Electric Grid

 Driven by the twin forces of decarbonization and electrification, the grid is reaching an inflection point and if we don’t fundamentally modernize our approach to grid management, it will become the single largest bottleneck to the energy transition.

 The electric grid has been called the greatest engineering achievement of the 20th century, the largest industrial investment and the most complex machine ever built.
 Over the past 100+ years, the grid has serviced society as an intricately balanced system under predictable and stable conditions through generation, storage, and load.
 In the last couple of decades, a suite of point solutions has become well-established, which includes geospatial information systems (GIS), advanced distribution management systems (ADMS), advanced energy management systems (AEMS), market management systems (MMS), and field protection and control equipment.
 While these solutions are capable and sufficient, there is little standardization and interoperability between these systems.

 Technologies that appeared to better manage the edge have to date introduced additional point solutions, from distributed energy resource management systems (DERMS) to smart inverter controls, dynamic line rating, fast frequency response, wide area monitoring systems, flexible AC transmission systems, high voltage direct current, and local microgrid controls.
 While each of these solutions and devices augment the capabilities of the grid, they’ve introduced more complexity in data, control, and coordination.